U.S. flag

 Objectives:

-• Explain the importance of a comprehensive healthcare system with particular emphasis on communication between interprofessional teams to facilitate prompt and thorough delivery of care to patients with ventricular tachycardia.
+• Collaborate with the interprofessional teams to facilitate prompt and thorough delivery of care to patients with ventricular tachycardia, improving outcomes.

 Access free multiple choice questions on this topic.